jpniederer/Dev-eryday/_drafts/2017-6-18-Weekly-Update-June-11-17.markdown

   2. [Blockchain Fundamentals][block] - Blockchain Fundaments is a course that was added to Pluralsight this week that is led by Jan-Erik Sandberg.
 The course offers a background on what the blockchain is, how it can be used, how to use it in development, and how to use it moving forward.

 I finished Cory House's new course on [Creating Reuseable React Components][comp].
 The course gives a survey of the options developers have when building a React component library.
 House's courses are some of the finest on Pluralsight and this course is no exception.
 It's clear that he is passionate about the subject matter and is constantly searching for and sharing the best ways to approach React projects.
-This course is more centered around setting up and releasing a React component library than it is about writing code.
+One note about the content, this course is more centered around setting up and releasing a React component library than it is about writing code.
+The techniques here can be used to make you better at the craft of software development but not necessarily the act of writing code.

 Finished
 --------